GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 ## Deciding how to handle a navigation

-The `navigateEvent` contains a lot of information about the navigation that you can use to decide whether to intercept a particular navigation.
+The `navigateEvent` contains a lot of information about the navigation that you can use to decide how to deal with a particular navigation.

 The key properties are: